New Jersey Attorneys for Current and Future Medical Expenses from Car Accidents

 What Are Medical Expenses?

-When most people think of their medical bills after a car accident, they usually think of the immediate cost of going to the hospital: the emergency room bills, x-rays, stitches, maybe even the ambulance ride.
+When most people think of their medical bills after a car accident, they usually think of the immediate cost of going to the hospital: the emergency room bills, x-rays, stitches, and maybe even the ambulance ride.
 But “medical expenses” can cover much more than the ER visit.

 - Follow-up care.
-Usually, you are discharged from the ER with instructions to see your own physician in three or four days.
+Usually, you are discharged from the ER with instructions to see your physician in three or four days.
 That follow-up care is part of the current expenses and should be included in your compensation.

-- Medication prescribed for the injury.
+- Medication was prescribed for the injury.
 A recommendation for aspirin or Tylenol is not part of your bill since most people have that at home already.
-But if the doctor orders an over-the-counter medication that you do not routinely keep in the house, it can be considered an injury-related expense.
+But if the doctor orders an over-the-counter medication you do not routinely keep in the house, it can be considered an injury-related expense.